gnikonorov/pytest-dynamicrerun/README.rst

     [pytest]
     dynamic_rerun_schedule = * * * * * *

 Note thay any valid cron schedule is accepted.
 If this flag is not passed or set in the ini file, this plugin will not take effect.
+Passing an invalid value will force the interval to default to ``* * * * * *`` ( every second ).

 Using markers to rerun tests
 ############################